 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-Pro2 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the X-Pro2 followed on from the Fujifilm X-Pro1.
+The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 98%).